pyllyukko/harden.yml/README.md

 There are also operating system tags for tasks that only apply to specific OS.
 You can speed up the hardening by skipping OSs that don't apply.
-E.g. if you're hardening a Slackware system you can use `--skip-tags debian,centos`.
+E.g. if you're hardening a Slackware system you can use `--skip-tags debian`.

 Other tags are just metadata for now.
 You can list all the tags with `ansible-playbook --list-tags harden.yml`.